 If you are going to be a line worker, you have to be strong, have the courage to climb to the tops of power lines, the driving skills to maneuver huge commercial vehicles, and the confidence to problem solve on the fly, in all weathers.
 Gwen Bjorkman of Columbus exemplifies all of those traits.
 She’s one of 48 graduates from 7 different states in Highlands College’s Fall 2023 Pre-Apprentice Line Program.Learn about Gwen Bjorkman and Line Rodeo.

 Montana Technological University alumnus Jack Standa will deliver the commencement address at the University's 2023 fall ceremony.
 The event will occur on Saturday, December 9, 2023 at 11:00 am in the HPER.
 The University will award 205 degrees and certificates to 195 graduates.
 Montana Tech will graduate the first students from the Lance College of Mines & Engineering at the ceremony.See details.

 Environmental engineering sophomore Shelbi Fuller wanted to take music classes in high school, but her education was very STEM-focused and there weren’t opportunities.
 When she arrived at Montana Tech from Spokane, she was excited to audition for the choir.Join or attend winter concert!

-The Nursing Scholars Edge Program selects 10 top Montana high school seniors every year from a pool of qualified applicants.Learn more and apply.
+The Nursing Scholars Edge Program is a direct entry opportunity that selects 10 Montana high school seniors every year from a pool of qualified applicants.Learn more and apply.